chisandrei/GemStone-GCI/README.md

 # Prerequisites

 For the moment, you must grab a Pharo 3.0 image and vm from [here](files.pharo.org).
+Then, copy the `libgci*` files from the Pharo VM of a tODE client image into the just downloaded Pharo 3.0 VM.

 # Installation